How Flow Cytometry is Used in Studying Infectious Disease

 And how exactly do you use it to study infectious disease?

-Read on for more on how flow cytometry works, how it’s used for infectious disease research, and which devices are best for the process.
+Read on for more on how the cell sorter works, how it’s used for infectious disease research, and which devices are best for the process.

 What is a Flow Cytometer?

-Before diving into how flow cytometry is used in the fight against infectious disease, we must first answer how a flow cytometer works, and how each cell type is prepared for use in the lab.
+Before diving into how flow cytometry techniques are used in the fight against infectious disease, we must first answer how a flow cytometer works, and how each cell type is prepared for use in the lab.

 So, what is a flow cytometer?